Monthly Recurring Revenue (MRR) is your predictable monthly revenue based on the number of subscribers in each subscription plan.

 We recalculate MRR in the platform every 10 minutes.

 How We Calculate MRR

-We've designed our MRR calculation to take into account all plan durations, whether it's monthly, bi-monthly, yearly, etc.
+We've designed our MRR calculation to take into account all plan durations, whether it's monthly, quarterly, yearly, etc.

 We take the latest paid invoice amount of each customer with active subscription access (this includes customers who are pending cancellation because the final date of their subscription has not passed).
 Then we divide by the number of days in their subscription period.